top of page

 Congress

-Many bills have been introduced to gain more parity between thermal biomass and other renewables over the past 5 years.
-Residential solar and geothermal have enjoyed a federal 30% tax credit for many years.
-Wood and pellet heaters only recently joined the 30% tax credit ranks.
+Many bills have been introduced to gain more parity between thermal biomass and other renewables over the years and to extend the credit to biomass heating systems for institutions and commercial property.

 Congress did set the stage for federal regulation of wood and pellet equipment by passing the Clean Air Act in 1970.
 Section 111 of the Clean Air Act (42 U.S.C.
 7411) gives the EPA authority to regulate particulates and other pollutants from wood and pellet stoves and boilers.
 In 1988, the EPA implemented a New Source Performance Standard (NSPS) for wood heaters.
 This standard was updated in 2015.